geeknoid/data-classification/README.md

 Types that implement the `Classified` trait are said to be classified containers.
 They encapsulate an instance of another type.
-Although containers can be created by hand, they are most commonly created using the `data_class!` macro.
+Although containers can be created by hand, they are most commonly created using the `taxonomy!` macro.
 See the documentation for the macro to learn how you define your own taxonomy and all its data classes.

 Applications use the classified container types around application